mukil/mapping-moodle/README.md

 1.2-SNAPSHOT

 TODO:
-- Make JKS-Keystore Path configurable,
-- Write HowTo-Setup JKs Keystore,
-- Remove ISIS Url,
+- Secure JKS-Passsword
 - Make Creator_Edge of Tagging Notes optional (if edge is not in DB) and not (if plugin is not available)
-- Check Timestamp BubbleUp Issue
+- Make Workspace Name editable (Bug)

+DONE:
+- Removed ClientState completely
+- Introduced new options to configure the Moodle HTTP Client via GUI
 - Does not reveal intermediary section topic anymore
 - Switched communications to HTTPS
 - Compatible with DeepaMehta 4.2